 We wish to congratulate you on your decision to marry not only out of love and friendship but out of the belief that what you plan is sacred and Christian.

 Sacred because every wedding is a celebration of the love of a man and a woman dedicated not only to each other but also to a life of service to God and all people.

 Christian Marriage is a special vocation.
 The mutual love of a married couple is meant to reflect the love which our Lord Jesus Christ has for his people.
 Christian Marriage is a permanent relationship which requires fidelity to your spouse and welcomes the possibility of children as an opportunity to be co-creators with God.

 To schedule a wedding at All Saints Catholic Church, at least one member of the couple must be a registered parishioner.
 A minimum six-month preparation program is required for Pre-Cana after first notifying a priest of your intention to marry.

 You are encouraged to call All Saints wedding coordinator Linda Gaynord at 703-393-1430 as soon as you become engaged.

 Wedding Music Information & Guidelines

 The Office for Music and Liturgy is committed to assisting couples with the planning and selection of music for their ceremony.
 Couples are strongly encouraged to contact the music office immediately after the initial meeting with the priest or deacon that is doing the marriage preparation in order to discuss the procedures for securing musicians and making liturgical music selections.
-Please read the parish music policies below and download the parish Marriage Preparation Guide, Wedding Music List, and Wedding Music Planning Form
+Please read the parish music policies below and contact All Saints regarding our Marriage Preparation Guide, Wedding Music List, and Wedding Music Planning Form.

 The Office for Music and Liturgy